reahl/reahl/reahl-doc/doc/tutorial/sessions.rst

 persisted objects are retained for as long as the |UserSession|
 exists.

-Reahl has functionality to let users log into your site as :doc:`explained later on <loggingin>`.
-In the example here we build a simplified version of similar functionality to show how session scoped objects can be used.
+In the example here we build a simplified version of :doc:`the login functionality already provided by Reahl<loggingin>` to show how session scoped objects can be used.

 The example consists of User object and a LoginSession object: